RDM3DC/TSP-slicer/README.md

 The RealignR meta‑controller keeps α/μ near the sweet spot automatically.

-Add GUI check‑boxes later if you want end‑users to toggle each feature; otherwise enjoy the self‑optimising slicer pipeline right away.
+Add GUI check‑boxes later if you want end‑users to toggle each feature; otherwise enjoy the

-Ping me once you’re ready for the adaptive‑π arc rewrite pass or if you hit any weird edge‑cases (e.g., multi‑extruder tool‑change code).
-Happy printing at warp speed!